 The care governance and safeguarding committee is appointed by the Board and comprises at least 3 Board members as well as appropriate independent members.
-Current memberships Mike Adams (Chairman), Michael Hill and Stewart Wallace.
+Current memberships Mike Adams (Chairman), Michael Hill.

 The committee’s principal duties are to closely examine and pursue improvements to all matters relating to care governance and the safeguarding of those we support, including oversight of the Health and Safety committee.
 The committee is further described on this link. (link)

 The Board appreciates that effective communication with the Company’s Shareholders and the investment community as a whole is a key objective.